anjupoulose03/Deploying-a-Node.js-Application-with-Docker-Amazon-ECR-and-ECS-Fargate/README.md

 //  Document that the service listens on port 3000.// EXPOSE 3000

+#### Create an IAM Role

+- Go to the AWS Management Console.
+- Navigate to the IAM Dashboard.
+- Click on "Roles" in the left sidebar, then click "Create role".
+- Choose "EC2" as the service that will use this role and click "Next: Permissions".
+- Attach the following policy by searching for and selecting "AmazonEC2ContainerRegistryFullAccess".
+- Click "Next: Tags" (you can skip adding tags) and then "Next: Review".
+- Give your role a name (e.g., ECRAccessRole) and click "Create role".
+- Attach the IAM Role to Your EC2 Instance
+- Go to the EC2 Dashboard in the AWS Management Console.
+- Select your running instance.
+- Click on "Actions", then "Security", and then "Modify IAM role".
+- Select the role you created (e.g., ECRAccessRole) from the dropdown and click "Update IAM role".

 #### Build and Push Docker Image to Amazon ECR

 #### Install AWS CLI: